serverwentdown/CommView/docs/index.md

 ## Getting Started

-To run CommView, you would need a Unix based machine or Windows Subsystem on Linux.
-This is because it is written in the Shell language and "relies" on the library `ping`.
+To run CommView Sniffer, you would need a Unix based machine or Windows Subsystem on Linux.
+This is because it is written in the "Shell language" and "relies" on the "library" `ping`.

 Next, clone the repository: